QED1224/Toontown-Resources/Guide.md

 Once we've calculated an attacks accuracy (`atkAcc`), we need to determine whether or not it will hit its intended target.
 This was decided by the value of `randChoice`, which was simply a pseudorandom integer between 0 and 99.

 If `randChoice` was less than `atkAcc`, the attack hit.
 Otherwise, the attack missed.
-It's important to note, however, that `atkAcc` was capped at 95 -- so, any gag which wasn't mentioned in the Special Cases section in [Attack Accuracy](#atk-accuracy) could miss.
+It's important to note, however, that `atkAcc` was capped at 95 -- so, any gag which wasn't mentioned in the [Special Cases section](#toon-atk-acc-1) could miss.

 #### Special Cases <a name="toon-atk-acc-8"></a>